|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 - LNR has proactive measures to capture available property cashflows through the pursuit of receiverships and activating lockbox triggers.

-- LNR generally obtains two-to-three brokers' opinions of value (usually within 60 days after transfer and refreshed no less than annually), and it orders a new appraisal pursuant to PSA requirements.
+- LNR generally obtains two or three brokers' opinions of value (usually within 60 days after transfer and generally refreshed semi-annually), and it orders a new appraisal pursuant to PSA requirements.
 These valuations are reconciled and used as the foundation of determining the workout strategy.